Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/Pattern 14: K-way merge.md

 This pattern helps us solve problems that involve a list of sorted arrays.

 Whenever we are given `K` sorted arrays, we can use a <b>Heap</b> to efficiently perform a sorted traversal of all the elements of all arrays.
 We can push the smallest (first) element of each sorted array in a <b>Min Heap</b> to get the overall minimum.
 While inserting elements to the <b>Min Heap</b> we keep track of which array the element came from.
-We can, then, remove the top element from the heap to get the smallest element and push the next element from the same array, to which this smallest element belonged, to the heap.
+We can, then, remove the top element from the <b>heap</b> to get the smallest element and push the next element from the same array, to which this smallest element belonged, to the <b>heap</b>.
 We can repeat this process to make a sorted traversal of all elements.

-## 👩‍🦯 🌴 Merge K Sorted Lists (medium)
+## 👩🏽‍🦯 🌴 😐📖 Merge K Sorted Lists (medium)

 https://leetcode.com/problems/merge-k-sorted-lists/